giacomo-ascari/smc7-semester-project/Guide.md

     - If a block you want to "handle" requires input of another block, the other block needs to be called first!

 > Special note: there should be only once instance of `KnobMap` per knob.
 If you want to route a knob to multiple Blocks, just do step 4. for every Block you want to feed with knob values

+## Flash the Dubby:
+- open a command line / or do it in Terminal from VSCode
+- navigate to the folder of either the DubbySandbox or the SeedSandbox
+    - use the console cmd `pwd` to show your current directory
+    - use `cd someFolder` to navigate to a folder within your current directory
+- run `make clean; make` to compile
+    - make sure make is installed
+- bring the Dubby/Seed into dfu mode
+- flash by running `make program-dfu`